saikumaru/speakers-corner-llm-rag-application/README.md

-# How to deploy a flask RAG application on Azure, specifically Azure Container App service- A serverless enginer.
+# How to deploy a flask RAG application on Azure, specifically Azure Container App service- A serverless engine.

 ## Embeddings storage
 QdrantDB(Container)